ShashikaDanasekara/Customer-Management-System-Django/readme.txt

 ## Customer Management System
 - Using this App you can manage a customer data very easily.
+System access is divided into 3 permissions groups namely root, admin and customer.
+Customers are not allowed to adit anything in the system but they can check the availability and details of the product.
+Admins and root user have more flexibility and can do all edits and deletes

 ## Table of Contents